IntervalMedia/RootBridge-Roothide-/README.md

 # RootBridge

-An iOS developer framework for rootless tweak development.
+An iOS developer framework for rootless and roothide tweak development.
 This framework makes it possible to compile "universal" (root + rootless) binaries.

 ## Universal Binaries